raspberrypi/documentation/installation/raspberry-pi-desktop/README.md

 and is intended to make these tools available to people without a Raspberry Pi.

-Users can install the image on a CD/DVD or USB stick, and either use it as a live disc (boot the OS without Installing it), install it on their computer or run it in a virtual machine.
+Users can install the image on a CD/DVD or USB stick, and either use it as a live disc (boot the OS without installing it), install it on their computer or run it in a virtual machine.

 The latest release of the desktop image can be downloaded from